 B.A.
 Montclair State College M.A., Ph.D.
 University of Rhode Island

 Like Bruce Springsteen, Professor James Tackach was born in the U.S.A.
 (Passaic, N.J., to be specific).
 He also has a passion for American literature.
 His M.A. thesis focused on the American WWI novel.
 His Ph.D. dissertation focused on Mark Twain’s Adventures of Huckleberry Finn.
 For the past several years, he has been especially interested in the Puritans and the American antebellum era.
 He began teaching at RWU in 1979.

-His articles on baseball and other sports have appeared in The New York Times, Sports History, The National Pastime, Baseball Research Journal, Spitball: The Literary Baseball Magazine, and other publications.
+His articles on baseball and other sports have appeared in The New York Times, The Providence Journal, Sports History, The National Pastime, Baseball Research Journal, Spitball: The Literary Baseball Magazine, and other publications.
 His fishing tales have appeared in On the Water and Aethlon: The Journal of Sport Literature.